 - requires controlling the whole map,

 There is a saying: 'Don't beat yourself up for missing Smite.
 Your teammates are there to do it'.

 Your champion pick influences the jungle path.
-For example, champions with 'Area of Effect' abilities with Talisman as starting item may want to do Raptors/Wolves first or second (Kayn, Zac, Olaf, Hecarim).
+For example, champions with 'Area of Effect' abilities with Talisman as starting items may want to do Raptors/Wolves first or second (Kayn, Zac, Olaf, Hecarim).
 High single target damage champions with Hunter's Machete will want to Buff/Gromp/Buff (Kha'Zix, Xin Zhao, Jax).
-Mana hungry champions may want to start blue side.
+Mana hungry champions may want to start the blue side.

 Some champions don't need a leash (Shaco, Warwick) or even don't want to (Olaf).

 Most junglers tend to start at the bottom since bot lane gives better leash.

 An enemy champion pick can also help you to determine, where the enemy jungler is starting, and how is he going to a path.

 Early game-high base damage, mobile, strong early, tend to gank a lot, snowballing and fall off late game.
 They need successful ganks, otherwise they will not be able to come back.

 Late game - they like to farm, scale, buy items, and they are getting stronger with time.
 These are better in terms of potential come back.